Prestige – Windows & Doors

 What Every Window Replacement Contract Should Have

-Replacing your windows and doors can be an expensive undertaking.
-You need to ensure that you have all the information you need before signing a window replacement contract, including payment terms, warranty information, insurance requirements and liability waivers.
-This blog post discusses what every window replacement contract should have so you can make the right decision for your Miami Lakes, FL, home or business.
+Replacing your windows and doors can be a significant investment.
+Before signing a window replacement contract, you need to ensure you have all the necessary information.
+This includes payment terms, warranty details, insurance requirements, and liability waivers.
+This guide explains what every window replacement contract should include so you can make the right decision for your Miami Lakes, FL home or business.

 Description of the Window Replacement Project

-The window replacement project should include a detailed description of the type and number of windows or doors you want to replace.
-This could include casement, single-hung, double-hung, sliding or bay windows for your home and commercial storefront doors and windows for your business.
-Both parties should thoroughly understand the scope of work before finalizing anything on paper.
+A proper window replacement contract begins with a detailed description of the project.
+It should specify the type and number of windows or doors being replaced.
+For example, this could include casement, single-hung, double-hung, sliding, or bay windows for residential homes.
+For businesses, it may include commercial storefront doors and windows.
+Both parties must clearly understand the project scope before finalizing the contract.
+This clarity helps prevent misunderstandings and ensures a smoother installation process.

 Payment Terms